 Most municipalities have development of asset management plans either underway or completed.
 However, many plans are under-funded as the utility fees charged do not cover the expected asset replacement costs in a timeline that matches the expected service life of the piping systems.
-Further, there are insufficient funds to also cover interim rehabilitation costs to repair the collection system from defects be discovered and maintain I&I rates to expected rates (i.e., prior to its ultimate replacement).
+Further, there are insufficient funds to also cover interim rehabilitation costs to repair the collection system from structural and I&I related defects (i.e., prior to its ultimate replacement).

 For these reasons, many municipalities find it difficult to predict future I&I reduction levels without the certainty of future funding levels.
 If the Province is being asked to grant an extension to the existing 2030 deadline, the CRD will likely be asked to provide some form of certainty that the 2045 extension is achievable.
-It is important to note that the decision to balance the funds required to maintain and replace an asset versus the utility rate currently being charged is a political decision and requires public support.
+The decision to balance the funds collected versus the funds required to maintain and replace an asset is political and requires public support.